 Hailed as “an unprecedented alliance between the public and private sectors” and “a magnificent addition to downtown,” the Kathleen C. Cailloux Theater first invited the Hill Country public inside its sumptuous lobby and auditorium on March 27, 2003 for a performance by the San Antonio Symphony.
-Now, more than ten years later, the Cailloux is fulfilling its mission to be a center for cultural and civic life in Kerrville.
+Now the Cailloux is fulfilling its mission to be a center for cultural and civic life in Kerrville.

 With the vision of transforming an antiquated and inadequate “all-purpose” space into an enviable performance hall to be used by both local and traveling performing groups, Kathleen C. Cailloux kicked-off the project by committing her financial support.
 Playhouse 2000, headed by its President, Kit Werlein, and founders, Susan and Doug Balentine, then accepted the responsibility for moving the project forward.
 Then, the City of Kerrville, under the guidance of Mayor Ben Low, formally approved the project and the operating agreement which makde the public/private partnership possible.